Nebraska Divorce Laws

 Spousal Support

 The intention of spousal support is to make arrangement regarding the maintenance of one partner by the other when the criteria explained in Chapter 42 Section 365 of the statutes of this state are fulfilled.
-However, if the recipient of spousal support remarries or in case of demise of either of the partner, the orders for spousal support terminate.
+However, if the recipient of spousal support remarries or in case of demise of either of the partner, the orders for spousal support terminates.
 An exception to this termination is when the Court passes relevant orders or either of the partner accedes in writing.
+The spousal support is finalized by taking into account duration of marriage and economical conditions of each partner.

 Property Distribution